 Targeted consultation on a guide on socially-responsible public procurement

-The Commission seeks feedback from stakeholders on the scope and structure of a guide on socially-responsible public procurement.
-The results will be used to help draft the guide and other possible complementary documents.
+The Commission sought feedback from stakeholders on the scope and structure of a guide on socially-responsible public procurement to help with its drafting and other possible complementary documents.

 European accessibility act